 The resulting IT portfolio must be systematically administrated and developed.
 These activities are often taken over by an organizational discipline called IT portfolio management.
 Depending on the size of the organization, the IT portfolio can include other elements besides the strategic projects, for example, IT applications and people skills.
-Portfolio management is an important element of project controlling and thus of the IT governance.
-IT governance sets the "rules of the game", for example, the project selection, the prioritization and budget allocation.
-The portfolio managers are responsible for the project selection and ongoing adaption of the portfolio, and the project management takes over the task of planning and controlling individual projects and ensures that the project goals are achieved.
-(Gadatsch, 2020).
-The continuous IT portfolio management is strongly intertwined with IT strategy development, as illustrated by the following graphic.
+Portfolio management is an important element of project control and, thus, of IT governance.
+IT governance sets the “rules of the game,” for example, the project selection, prioritization, and budget allocation.
+The portfolio managers are responsible for project selection and ongoing adaption of the portfolio, and the project management function takes over the task of planning and controlling individual projects and ensures that the project goals are achieved (Gadatsch, 2020).
+Continuous IT portfolio management is strongly intertwined with IT strategy development, as illustrated by the following graphic.

-Lifecycle of IT portfolio management (based on Gadatsch, 2020)
+Lifecycle of IT Portfolio Management (based on Gadatsch, 2020)